'History repeating itself': Is Tennessee women's basketball team on the same path as the 2007-08 national championship team?

-On April 8th, 2008, the Tennessee women's basketball team ended the season just as they started it -- as national champions.
+TENNESSEE, USA — On April 8, 2008, the Tennessee women's basketball team ended the season just as they started it -- as national champions.

 The Lady Vols clinched their unprecedented 8th national title as they defeated Stanford.